mattupstate/mustache-with-webpy/README.md

 This is a little example application illustrating how one might use mustache templates with a web.py project

-One thing to note about this example is that I used the lastest code from the master branch of the defactor pystache project.
+One thing to note about this example is that I used the lastest code from the master branch of the defacto pystache project.
 When I installed pystache using pip it seemed to be an older version.

 Clone the repository